HarshithaPaladugu/Project_TWO/README.md

         - Generates a choropleth map displaying the bottom states by number of transactions.
     - The highest transaction type count in each state:
         - Generates a choropleth map showing the highest transaction type count for each state.
-    - Yearly Growth by Brand:
-        - Displays the yearly growth by brand using a line chart.

 #SecallTables.ipynb
 This file contains the code for the creation of a database and creation of tables into the database and insert data into those tables.